dapr/quickstarts/bindings/README.md

 ## How it Works

-Now that you've run the sample locally and/or in Kubernetes, let's unpack how this all works.
+Now that you've run the quickstart locally and/or in Kubernetes, let's unpack how this all works.
 Our app is broken up into input binding app and output binding app:

 ### Kafka Bindings yaml